-- The Audit Review and Audit Storage functionality has to be provided by the environment and provide the authorized administrators with the capability to review the security relevant events of the TOE. - The Access Control Mechanisms has to be provided by the environment for files stored in the environment. - The environment provides Identification and Authentication for users for the cases where this is required by the TOE (The environment AND the TOE provide mechanisms for user authentication.
-See chapter 7.3 for more details). - The environment has to provide Time stamps to be used by the TOE. - The environment provides a cryptographic mechanism for hashing of passwords - The environment provides residual information protection for memory which is allocated to the TOF.
+- The Audit Review and Audit Storage functionality has to be provided by the environment and provide the authorized administrators with the capability to review the security relevant events of the TOE. - The Access Control Mechanisms has to be provided by the environment for files stored in the environment. - The environment provides Identification and Authentication5 for users for the cases where this is required by the TOE (The environment AND the TOE provide mechanisms for user authentication.
+See chapter 7.3 for more details). - The environment has to provide Time stamps to be used by the TOE. - The environment provides a cryptographic mechanism for hashing of passwords. - The environment provides residual information protection for memory which is allocated to the TOE.

-All these functions are provided by the underlying Operating System (Windows 2008 Server Enterprise Edition) except Audit Review, for which an additional tool has to be used (e.g. the SQL Server Profiler, which is part of the SQL Server Platform).
+All these functions are provided by the underlying Operating System except Audit Review, .
+An additional tool (e.g. the SQL Server Profiler, which is part of the SQL Server Platform) has to be used for Audit Review.

-Access to the complete functionality of the TOE is possible via a set of SQL-commands (see [TSQL]).
+Access to the complete functionality of the TOE is possible via a set of SQL-commands.

 This set of commands is available via: